kata198/PumpkinLB/README.md

 * buffer\_size=N - Default 4096

-	 Default read/write buffer size used on socket operations.
+	 Default read/write buffer size (in bytes) used on socket operations.
 4096 is a good default for most, but you may be able to tune better depending on your application.

 *[mapping]*